- Senior Affiliated Scholar

-Arnold Kling is a Mercatus Center–affiliated senior scholar at George Mason University and a member of the Financial Markets Working Group.
+Arnold Kling is a Senior Affiliated Scholar and a member of the Financial Markets Working Group at the Mercatus Center at George Mason University.
 He specializes in housing-finance policy, financial institutions, macroeconomics, and the inside workings of America’s federal financial institutions.
 He also is an adjunct scholar at the Cato Institute in Washington, DC.

 Kling has testified before Congress on the collapse of Fannie Mae and Freddie Mac and has authored five books, including Crisis of Abundance: Rethinking How We Pay for Health Care and Invisible Wealth.
 He has published articles in the Economist, the Wall Street Journal, the New York Times, the Atlantic, and Forbes, among others, and he blogs at arnoldkling.com/blog/.